AbeerAldayel/counterspeech-persuasion-modes/Dataset_/README.md

 To conduct our experiment, we selected two recent and well-known counterspeech datasets:

 - **DialogConan** (Bonaldi et al., 2022):
-  This dataset includes approximately **3,000 unique dialogues** and nearly **16,000 instances** of turn-taking conversations between two users.
+  This dataset includes turn-taking conversations between two users.
 The conversations span the following domains:
   - Racism
   - Sexism
   - Religious bigotry